Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems: Overdamped regime

 \section{Overdamped regime}

-In this section, we consider the overdamped generalized Langevin dynamics~\eqref{eq: sup overdamped GLE} and show the hierarchy relation of the entropy production.
+In this section, we consider the overdamped generalized Langevin dynamics~\eqref{eq: sup overdamped GLE} and derive the hierarchy relation for entropy production.
 Because Eq.~\eqref{eq: sup overdamped GLE} is obtained by taking the small-mass limit of the generalized Langevin equation, the relation~\eqref{eq: sup EP decomp} is still valid.
 In the following, we explicitly show this relation.
 Moreover, we derive an extended hierarchy relation:

 where $\tilde{\Sigma}_{S}$ is the partial entropy production of the system defined in Eq.~\eqref{eq: sup partial EP S}.
 Finally, we give details of the thermodynamic trade-off relations presented in the main text.